Every child and young person has the right to be safe and cared for.

 Australian Council on Children and the Media

-Australian Council on Children and the Media provides evidence-based reviews, information and advocacy to support healthy media choices for children.
+Australian Council on Children and the Media (ACCM) provides evidence-based reviews, information and advocacy to support healthy media choices for children.
 ACCM provides the Know Before You Go movie review service and the Know Before You Load app review service, both of which describe content and highlight areas that may concern parents.

 Services for you